peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 (but not more than <i>str</i>
 's length).

- * <i>ctx</i>: A PrecisionContext object specifying the precision, rounding, and exponent range to apply to the parsed number.
+ * <i>ctx</i>: A PrecisionContext object specifying the precision, rounding, and xponent range to apply to the parsed number.
 Can be null.

 <b>Return Value:</b>